inclusive-design/adaptive-palette/docs/IndicatorLabelLookup.md

 Audio feedback triggers immediately when an indicator is clicked:

 1. **Lookup Table Match:** Announces the new label immediately.
-2. **LLM Fallback:** Announces `"{symbol label} {indicator label} — loading new label"` once the indicator is selected.
-Once the LLM responds, it announces the new label.
+2. **Model Fallback:** Announces `"{symbol label} {indicator label} — loading new label"` once the indicator is selected.
+Once the model responds, it announces the new label.
 3. **No Match / Fallback Failed:** Announces `"{symbol label} {indicator label}"`.
 The text label remains unchanged.

 ### Modifier Interaction